paralin/goscript/compliance/COMPLIANCE.md

 *   **`struct_field_access/`**: Verifies accessing fields of struct values and struct pointers.
 *   **`value_type_copy_behavior/`**: Focuses specifically on demonstrating that assigning struct values creates independent copies (value semantics).

+Each test should have only three files:

+1. test_name.go - the Go code to convert to TypeScript
+2. test_name.gs.ts - the generated TypeScript code, created automatically on test run
+3. expected.log - the expected output from running the .gs.ts

 ## Covered Go Language Constructs

 Based on the existing tests, GoScript aims to support the following Go features: